Skip to main content

 Choices of ways to answer questions in the Signup form

-• Multiple choice lets you pick one of several visible options.
+• Radio: lets you pick one of several visible options.

-• Checkbox is also a multiple-choice answer, but here you can select more than one alternatives.
+• Checkbox is also a multiple-choice answer, but you can select multiple alternatives here.

-• Drop-down list is just a different kind of multiple-choice list where the answer you choose remains the only one visible.
+• Select: This is just a different kind of multiple-choice list where your answer remains the only one that is visible.

 Fields where you add questions and information to each part of the Signup form